-1.Money / property received from a relative or by HUF from its members 2.Money / property received on the occasion of the marriage of the individual 3.Money / property received by way of will/inheritance 4.Money / property received in contemplation of death of the payer.
-5.Money / property received from a local authority 6.Money / property received from any fund, foundation, university, other educational institution, hospital, medical institution, any trust, or institution referred to in the section10(23C).
-7.Money / property received from a charitable institute registered u/s 12AA.
-11. Interest received on compensation or on enhanced compensation shall be deemed to be the income of the previous year in which it is received.
+- 1. Money / property received from a relative or by HUF from its members - 2.Money / property received on the occasion of the marriage of the individual 3.Money / property received by way of will/inheritance - 4.Money / property received in contemplation of death of the

-12. With effect from 2013-14 the following shall be treated as income:
+- 6.Money / property received from any fund, foundation, university, other educational institution, hospital, medical institution, any trust, or institution referred to in the section 10(23C).
+7.Money / property received from a charitable institute registered u/s 12AA. - 11.
+Interest received on compensation or on enhanced compensation shall be deemed to be the income of the previous year in which it is received. - 12.
+With effect from 2013-14 the following shall be treated as income: